grep

 The empty regular expression matches the empty string.
 Two regular expressions may be concatenated; the resulting regular expression matches any string formed by concatenating two substrings that respectively match the concatenated expressions.

-Two regular expressions may be joined by the infix operator ‘|’; the resulting regular expression matches any string matching either alternate expression.
+Two regular expressions may be joined by the infix operator ‘|’.
+The resulting regular expression matches any string matching either of the two expressions, which are called alternatives.

 Repetition takes precedence over concatenation, which in turn takes precedence over alternation.
 A whole expression may be enclosed in parentheses to override these precedence rules and form a subexpression.
 An unmatched ‘)’ matches just itself.